 He had done his share of channel swims, marathon swims, and coastal mass participation ocean swims.
 He wanted something unique and enjoyable; something unprecedented and memorable.
 With dozens of piers punctuating the Southern California coastline from north to south, Zornig figured that there are ample opportunities to round-the-pier.

-Zornig and his 14 colleagues got about to think of even greater challenges than swimming around the 27 piers of Southern California.
+Zornig and his 14 colleagues got about to think of an even greater challenge than swimming around the 27 piers of Southern California.

 They wanted more.
 So they scoured Google Maps for more piers.
 Instead of only 27 piers, they wanted the whole enchilada.
 They looked for piers from the border with Mexico in the south to Oregon to the north.
 Their desire to find places to swim is one of the most enjoyable parts of the open water swimming world: research and discovery.